 For example, the Gloria Barron Prize for Young Heroes awards up to $10,000 to those students between 8 and 18 who have demonstrated a dedication to their community through a service project.

 Additionally, the Team America Rocketry Challenge awards a total of $100,000 to middle and high school students who demonstrate excellence through a model rocket contest.

 For more scholarships and contents that may help fund your child’s private school education, visit FinAid.

 While it can initially seem awkward to ask for help, extended family can be an excellent source of tuition assistance.

-Consider this–many grandparents, aunts, uncles and other family members spend significant sums of money on their young relatives for toys, clothes and fun experiences.
-Unfortunately, the amusement park trips are over all too quickly, toys get broken or are outgrown, and a gift of clothes frequently don’t match a preteen or teen’s sense of style.
+Consider this–many grandparents, aunts, uncles, and other family members spend significant sums of money on their young relatives for toys, clothes and fun experiences.
+Unfortunately, the amusement park trips are over all too quickly, toys get broken or are outgrown, and a gift of clothes frequently doesn’t match a preteen or teen’s sense of style.

 Instead, suggest channeling this willingness to give and contribute to something that is long-lasting and can provide their beloved grandchild, niece or nephew with something of lasting value: a private school education.